• Skip to primary navigation

 Step Three: Prepare the seasoning mixture by stirring together the olive oil, Italian seasoning, onion powder, garlic powder, salt, and pepper in a medium-sized bowl.

-NOTE: Feel free to add in any other herbs or seasonings you think you will enjoy at this point.
+NOTE: Feel free to add any other herbs or seasonings you think you will enjoy at this point.

 Step Four: Pour the seasoning mixture on the potatoes and stir them, so all the potatoes are well covered.
 Bake for 45-50 minutes.